 We maintain a highly liquid balance sheet.
 The majority of our assets consist of investments of customer funds, collateralized receivables arising from customer-related and proprietary securities transactions, and exchange-listed marketable securities, which are marked-to-market daily.
-Collateralized receivables consist primarily of customer margin loans, securities borrowed, and, to a lesser extent, securities purchased under agreements to resell, and receivables from clearing houses for settlement of securities transactions.
-As of December 31, 2018, total assets were \$60.5 billion of which approximately \$60.2 billion, or 99.5%, were considered liquid.
+Collateralized receivables consist primarily of customer margin loans, securities borrowed, and securities purchased under agreements to resell.
+As of December 31, 2019, total assets were \$71.7 billion of which approximately \$71.1 billion, or 99.2%, were considered liquid.